herber4/scRNA_Seq_Analysis/README.md

 ann_plot
 dev.off()
 ```
+### Annotation by cell types is heavily overlapped
+As we can see below, there is quite a bit of overlap in the cell types, thus instead of annotating by cell type we will annotate each cluster with cell type
 ![png](figs/Ann_Cell_Plot_Fig13.png)

-As we can see above, there is quite a bit of overlap in the cell types, thus instead of annotating by cell type we will annotate each cluster with cell type
+### Infer cell types of each cluster
 ```
 # Run cell annotation at the cluster level